 Duke Energy has a diverse, increasingly clean generation portfolio.
-Approximately 38 percent of the electricity we generated in 2016 was from carbon-free sources, including nuclear, wind, hydro and solar.
-Nuclear generation surpassed coal by a small margin, and over 28 percent was from natural gas, which emits about half as much carbon dioxide as coal when used for electric generation.
+Over 38 percent of the electricity we generated in 2017 was from carbon-free (nearly zero carbon emissions) sources, including nuclear, wind, hydro and solar.
+Over 28 percent was from lower-carbon natural gas, which emits about half as much carbon dioxide as coal when used for electric generation.
+One-third was from higher-carbon coal and oil.
+Taken together, owned and purchased renewables are equivalent to almost 9 percent of our generation.
 Duke Energy Renewables sells the electricity and/or Renewable Energy Certificates (RECs) it generates to its customers.

 * Excludes pumped-storage hydro.